DaandeHaan/bomb-party/readme.md

    at Layer.handle [as handle_request] (/home/kwaliteit/other_projects/bomb-party/backend/node_modules/express/lib/
    at /home/kwaliteit/other_projects/bomb-party/backend/node_modules/express/lib/router/index.js:284:15
    at param (/home/kwaliteit/other_projects/bomb-party/backend/node_modules/express/lib/router/index.js:365:14)

-- Lives are not displayed correctly, they switch at somepoint from number to icons (think whne its less then 3 lives remaining)

 # Suggestions
 - Do we want to fetch public games only on refresh, or also every x seconds?